University of Chicago Divinity School: Curriculum

+Candidates for the Ph.D. choose among eleven areas of academic study: Anthropology and Sociology of Religion, Bible, Buddhist Studies, History of Christianity, History of Judaism, History of Religions, Islamic Studies, Philosophy of Religion, Religion, Literature, and Visual Culture, Religion in America, Religious Ethics and Theology.

+Additionally, the Divinity School features a Committee on Constructive Studies in Religion.
+They are composed by faculty and students, and aim to develop a deeply historical and interdisciplinary understanding of the questions and problems they seek to address, regardless of their area of study There are three Committees of Study: Historical Studies Committee, Literary, Media, and Cultural Studies, and Committee on Social and Cultural Sciences of Religion (SCSR).

 Research and special programs

 The Martin Marty Center for the Public Understanding of Religion

 The vision of establishing an institute for the advanced study of religion at the University of Chicago came from Joseph M. Kitagawa, the Dean of the Divinity School from 1970 to 1980.
 Martin E. Marty, a historian of modern Christianity, worked closely with Dean Kitagawa to formulate the purposes and operation of the institute within the context of the Divinity School's general mission of teaching and graduate research.
 The Institute for the Advanced Study of Religion officially opened in October 1979, with Professor Marty as its director.
 Subsequent directors have been Bernard McGinn (1983–1992), a historian of medieval Christianity; Frank Reynolds (1992–2000), a historian of religions who specializes in Buddhist studies; W. Clark Gilpin (2001–2004), a historian of American Christianity and theology; Wendy Doniger (2004–2007), a historian of religion who specializes in Hinduism and mythology; and William Schweiker, who works in the field of theological ethics.
 In 1998, the Institute for the Advanced Study of Religion was renamed the Martin Marty Center, to honor its founding director for his singular distinction as historian, author, and commentator on religion and public life.